Invisible Walls: Privacy-Preserving ISAC Empowered by Reconfigurable Intelligent Surfaces: Privacy-Preserving RIS Beamforming Design

-$\bullet$ \textbf{Communication performance: }The aggregated channel across all RIS rows must remain stable and support high data rates.
-Since each row randomly selects one of the two vectors, we aim to optimize the worst-case communication performance over all possible combinations:
+$\bullet$ \textbf{Communication performance:} \revhyh{we aim to encourage both RIS vectors to maintain strong in-phase responses in the communication direction, so that the communication beam remains as stable and high-gain as possible throughout the switching process.} Since each row randomly selects one of the two vectors, we aim to optimize the worst-case communication performance over all possible combinations:

 where $x_k \in \{0,1\}$ denotes the beamforming vector selection for the $k$-th RIS row.

 The two objectives above ensure that the RIS introduces significant fluctuations while maintaining high communication performance.
 However, the communication objective defined in equation~\eqref{eq:max_min} is highly complex, which poses challenges for subsequent optimization and beamforming design.
 To address this, we construct a surrogate objective that retains the core design intent but is more tractable for optimization.
 Specifically, the original objective in equation~\eqref{eq:max_min} involves maximizing the squared magnitude of a sum of complex-valued signals.
 Intuitively, this is achieved when the individual complex components are phase-aligned and have large amplitudes.
 Based on this insight, we define $\varphi$ as the phase of the aggregated signal, i.e., $\varphi = \angle(\sum_{k=1}^{K} (\bm{h}^{\mathrm{C}}_{k} )^H\bm{\phi}_{k} )$.
 As shown in Fig.~\ref{fig:opt}(b), we then align each beamformed signal to this phase and seek to maximize the following minimum real component across the two beamforming vectors for each RIS row: